Kane sets all-time north London derby scoring record with superb strike for Tottenham against Arsenal | Goal.com

 It also represented 11 for the 2020-21 season alone, which leaves them just two shy of the record for most Premier League goal combinations in a single season, set by Alan Shearer and Chris Sutton in 1994-95 with 13.

-Kane and Son are widely expected to smash that record, given that they have played less than a dozen top-flight matches this term so far with the season barely only a quarter through.
+Kane and Son are widely expected to smash that record, given that they have played less than a dozen top-flight matches this term so far with the season barely only a quarter old.

+Kane's eight assists to Son so far also mean he sits behind only Stan Collymore and Mike Newell for the most in a single campaign to one specific teammate, with the pair achieving nine for Robbie Fowler and Shearer respectively in 1995-96.